nikhilsbhat/helm-drift/README.md

 [![shields](https://img.shields.io/github/downloads/nikhilsbhat/helm-drift/total.svg)](https://github.com/nikhilsbhat/helm-drift/releases)
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/helm-drift)](https://artifacthub.io/packages/search?repo=helm-drift)

-The helm plugin that helps in identifying deviations(mostly due to in-place edits) in the configurations that are deployed via helm chart.
+The Helm plugin that comes in handy while identifying configuration drifts (mostly due to in-place edits) from the deployed Helm charts.

 ## Introduction

-Kubernetes' resources can be deployed via package manager helm, it is easier to deploy but to manage the same require more effort.
+Kubernetes' resources can be deployed via the package manager Helm; it is easier to deploy, but managing them requires more effort.

-If helm is used, strictly all resources should be managed by helm itself, but there are places where manual interventions are needed.</br>
+If Helm is used, strictly all resources should be managed by Helm itself, but there are places where manual interventions are needed.</br>
-This results in configuration drift from helm charts deployed.
+This results in configuration drift from deployed helm charts..
-These changes can be overridden by next helm release, what if the required changes are lost before adding it back to helm chart?
+These changes can be overridden by the next helm release, but what if the required changes are lost before adding them back to the helm chart?

-This helm plugin is intended to solve the same problem by validating the resources that are part of appropriate chart/release against kubernetes.
+This Helm drift plugin is intended to solve the same problem by validating the resources that are part of an appropriate chart or release against Kubernetes.

 This leverages kubectl [diff](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#diff) to identify the drifts.